Kaiddd/Roblox-Client-Optimizer/README.md

 - Riley
 - Cyan

-## Acquisition Disclaimer
+## Acquisition Notice
-Roblox Client Optimizer has been acquired by, and is now managed by [OptiFury](https://optifury.com/).
+The Roblox Client Optimizer project has been acquired by, and is now managed by [OptiFury](https://optifury.com/).

-## Trademarks
+## Trademark Notice
 "RCO" is an unregistered trademark of [OptiFury](https://optifury.com/), unauthorized usage will result in the relevant legal action being taken.

 "OptiFury" is an unregistered trademark of [OptiFury](https://optifury.com/), unauthorized usage will result in the relevant legal action being taken.

+## Copyright Notice
+[OptiFury](https://optifury.com/) reserves the rights to take action against any reuploads of our past and present software in cases where:
+1. The upload claims to be official, endorsed by, or associated with us, our employees or contractors
+2. The [license](https://github.com/L8X/Roblox-Client-Optimizer/blob/main/LICENSE) terms are not adhered to
+3. The upload contains malicious content
+4. The upload contains trademark infringement
+5. The upload contains misinformation, slander, libel, or defamatory remarks against us, our employees, or contractors